Part 4: What Really Happened

 What these pilots and crew did for my company and me is truly an act deserving of the highest award for gallantry.

 8. Considering the administrative burden placed on Cpt.
 Davin, his company clerk, and the 1/505 Infantry staff, it is remarkable that they managed to even process a nomination for Cpt.
 Fry, who was not even a member of their command.
 With ten men killed and twenty-three wounded, there were thirty-three casualty reports to process, letters of condolence to be written, other recommendations for awards to be processed, and the personal equipment of those who were killed or evacuated needed to be processed (inventoried and shipped), among the many other tasks that Cpt.
 Davin’s company and the 1/505 Infantry were not really staffed to deal with.
 There was also the fact that the 82nd Airborne had only recently arrived in Vietnam, so everything was new to them.
-Most importantly, both the 3rd Brigade and the 1/501 were heavily involved in combat operations, so naturally, paperwork had to take a back seat to the war and supporting the immediate needs of the combat units and the warfighters.
+Most importantly, both the 3rd Brigade and the 1/505 were heavily involved in combat operations, so naturally, paperwork had to take a back seat to the war and supporting the immediate needs of the combat units and the warfighters.

 9. Sometime during the preparation of the awards Form 157-R, a statement was received from one crew member of each of the Black Angel gunships involved in the action.
 Those three statements were added to a statement prepared by the Air Force weatherman assigned to the 101st Airborne Division.
 Once all four statements were collected and attached to the Form 157-R, an off-center facsimile of Cpt.
 Davin's signature was taped to the recommender line, and it was forwarded up through the chain of command to the US Army Vietnam Headquarters as a DSC nomination, not a CMH nomination.* Cpt.
-Davin was clearly unaware that his nomination had been processed as a DSC nomination rather than a CMH because 50 years later, he still believes an awards board downgraded his CMH nomination.
+Davin was clearly unaware that his nomination had been processed as a DSC nomination rather than a CMH because fifty years later, he still believes an awards board downgraded his CMH nomination.
 If he had signed the Form 157-R, he would have known his nomination went forward as a DSC nomination, not as a CMH nomination.

 *The fact that a facsimile was attached is evident on the copy of the 157-R recovered from the National Archives.
 More than likely, a facsimile was used because company commanders remained in the field with their companies and rarely made it back to the rear area.
+(To view the filled-out Form 157-R with the facsimile signature, see link #1 at the bottom of this page.)

 10. Once the Form 157-R went forward to the Commander, 3rd Brigade, 82nd Airborne Division, for review, he approved what he mistakenly thought was a DSC nomination being submitted by Cpt.
 Davin.
 As for his review, Cpt.
 Davin’s company was under the operational control of another brigade operating outside of his brigade's operational area during the period covered by the nomination, so it is unlikely his brigade commander had personal knowledge of the facts surrounding the action when he recommended approval for a DSC.